pikesley/pikesley.github.io/projects/wtfismygenericthing.md

 #### Recursive templates

-It's perfectly cromulent to put _@placeholders_ in these files, so you can have:
+It's perfectly cromulent to put _@placeholders_ in these lists, so you can have:

     things:
       - @adjective bananas